 Radiant heating heats everything in a space.
 It warms the air and the floor, and then that heat is transferred to whatever touches the floor.
 It’s like standing next to a window on a winter day with the sunlight streaming in.
 You’re warmed by the sun’s radiant heat, rather than the air in the room around you.

-Today, the most common radiant systems are called hydronic, meaning water passes through a high-efficiency boiler and is heated to about 110 degrees before being circulated through tubing under the subfloor.
-That heat energy from the water then heats the tubes, which heats floor, which heats the rest of the room.
+Today, the most common radiant systems are hydronic.
+In these heating systems, water passes through a high-efficiency boiler and is heated to about 110 degrees Fahrenheit.
+It's then circulated through tubing under the subfloor.
+That hot energy from the water then heats the tubes.
+These tubes heat the floor and subsequently the rest of the room.

 Once the floor heats to operating temperature, it functions as a thermal mass.
 This "mass" emits heat between the on/off cycles of the boiler that heats the circulating water.
 This effect smoothes out the uncomfortable temperature fluctuations of an on/off forced-air system cycle.

 This method of heat transfer is extremely efficient because it's easier for water and objects to heat the air than for air to heat objects (or people).

 Another benefit of this heating method is heat energy in hot air transmits through glass windows on a cold day.
 The electromagnetic energy of radiant heat reflects off windows and remains indoors.